Open-Future-Belgium/puppet_rspec_demo/README.md

 Different steps will be tagged, so one can follow the steps I did in my learning process of all of this.

+The dir structure :

+├── ldap
+│   ├── doc                  The text of this tutorial (to be written soon) │   ├── lib                  Puppet - The puppet extention dirtree │   ├── manifests            Puppet - The manifest dir │   ├── Modulefile           Puppet - Module dependency etc file (see  puppet forge docs) │   ├── Rakefile             Rspec  - created by rspec-puppet-init (check also .rspec file) │   ├── README               Puppet Ldap module Readme file │   ├── spec                 Puppet - rspec dirtree
+│   ├── tests                Puppet - smoke test
+│   └── unit_test_result     Output from the 'rake spec' command at thhe end of every tag └── README.mda               This file

 Tags and there descriptions

 tag v0.0.0  - initial setup and base rspec file properties only: